ARhony/Wolf3d/README.md

 # Wolf3D
 With this project you learn what is the raycasting technique.
-Very basic stuff, walk in a 3D environment, depht and colors ased on the orientation.
+Very basic stuff, walk in a 3D environment, depht and colors based on the orientation.

 # How?
 git clone this project somewhere, run it and enjoy the maze.